 In the event that a department's primary operating facility is unavailable and that emergency support functions or mission essential functions will require relocating.
 At least one alternate facility must be identified and maintained, which could include alternate uses of existing facilities or virtual office options.
 The facility must provide sufficient space and be located where the potential disruption of the organization's ability to initiate and sustain operations is minimized.
 When designating an alternate continuity facility, consider access to, or the provision of, food, lodging, and transportation, as well as, whether other ASU departments have designated the same alternate facilities.
-Please make considerations for shared space and implementing an agreement or contact with the alternate facilitie(s).
+Please make considerations for shared space and implementing an agreement or contact with the alternate facility(s).

-Number of workstations Security / Access Requirements ] .
+Locations Occupied Owned / Leased Number of workstations Security / Access Requirements 1.
 W. Campus F. A. move to E. Campus Owned 5 - 16 Internet, VPN 2.
 Remote Work Owned 5 Internet, VPN 3.
-Partnership with Georgia Southwestern Unversity Leased 5 Internet, VPN
+Partnership with Georgia Southwestern State University Leased 5 Internet, VPN